BlackScorp/guestbook/article.md

 interface EntryRepository{}
 ```

-the validator we are going to create later, now lets add typehints to our usecase and shape our logic code
+We'll create the validator later.
+For now, let's add type hints to our UseCase and shape our logic code.

 ```php
 namespace GuestBook\UseCase;